dashingsoft/pyarmor/README.md

 At first release, only x86_64 for windows, linux, macosx works (2023-03-08), and aarch64 for linux and macosx works soon (before 2023-04-01), armv7 and x86 will work about 2023-06-01.
 For all the other arches only on demand.

-For compatibility the old commands like `obfuscate` etc. are still available, but they're not belong to Pyarmor 8.0

 Users prior to 8.0 should read this [Import Notes][import-notes] to make judge whether upgrade Pyarmor